 A comparison of trends in the evolution of DPI (Figure 3.8) and monthly and mid-monthly tornado counts (Figure 3.1) suggests that weaker, brief tornadoes are more common in the Great Plains than in locations farther to the east in an axis from Mississippi to Indiana, especially in the March-April time period.
 Maxima in tornado counts and DPI are in similar areas of the Mid-South in January and February, but diverge in March as DPI increases drastically over northern Georgia, but tornado count maxima begin a westward shift toward the Plains.
 By April, the greatest tornado counts can be found in southern Oklahoma and northern Texas, which are quite different from the aforementioned DPI maxima which stretch from central Mississippi northeastward to Indiana and in northeastern Oklahoma and southwest Arkansas.
 Figure 3.9 also highlights these differences in regional values of DPI and include an axis of higher DPI per tornado in the same aforementioned areas (central Mississippi northeastward to Indiana).

 As mentioned earlier, a distinct benefit of conducting a spatial analysis of DPI is that it readily identifies regions impacted by particularly powerful outbreaks featuring long-tracked, strong tornadoes.
 Table 3.4 shows particular outbreaks that have a large impact on regions of DPI maxima shown in Figure 3.8.
 The outbreaks outlined in Table 3.4 indicated where local maxima in gridded DPI values were impacted by at least one particularly intense tornado outbreak where DPI values greater than 200 occurred in a tornado outbreak day.
 A major drawback to DPI analyses such as these, however, is that in some cases, one strong, long-tracked tornado can heavily influence the DPI maximum in a particular area (e.g., southern Minnesota on March 29, 1998, Table 3.4) while in other instances numerous strong and/or violent tornadoes can increase the DPI across two or more outbreaks (Indiana on April 11, 1965 and April 3, 1974).
 This leads to some complications of analyzing gridded DPI values and necessitates comparison of DPI to tornado counts to discern where stronger tornadoes are occurring in a climatological sense.
-Figure 3.11 illustrates gridded DPI values for grids containing five or more tornadoes to help remove outliers in DPI produced by only one or two tornadoes.
-Comparing Figure 3.11 to Figure 3.10 further reinforces the aforementioned observations that 1) DPI maxima do not necessarily coincide with tornado count maxima and that 2) on average, DPI values per tornado are higher from Indiana southward to central Mississippi than they are across the southern Great Plains.
+Figure 3.9 illustrates gridded DPI values for grids containing five or more tornadoes to help remove outliers in DPI produced by only one or two tornadoes.
+Comparing Figure 3.9 to Figure 3.8 further reinforces the aforementioned observations that 1) DPI maxima do not necessarily coincide with tornado count maxima and that 2) on average, DPI values per tornado are higher from Indiana southward to central Mississippi than they are across the southern Great Plains, indicating a higher frequency of more impactful and damaging tornadoes across areas east of regions typically referred to as ‘Tornado Alley’ across the Great Plains.